Stefan Uroš V: Reign

 Stefan Uroš V died childless in December 1371, after much of the Serbian nobility had been destroyed by the Turks in the Battle of Maritsa earlier that year.
 The exact cause of his death at a relatively young age remains unknown.
 Vukašin's son Prince Marko inherited his father's royal title, but real power in northern Serbia was held by Lazar Hrebeljanović.
 The latter did not assume the imperial or royal titles (associated with the Nemanjić dynasty), and in 1377 accepted King Tvrtko I of Bosnia (a maternal grandson of Stefan Dragutin) as titular king of Serbia.
 Serbia proper became a vassal of the Ottomans in 1390, but remained effectively ruled by the Lazarević family and then by their Branković successors until the fall of Smederevo in 1459.

-Following the great conquests of his father, Uroš became a victim of new nobles in a Serbia enriched by recent war and pillaging.
-The maintaining of order and state instruments was impossible because of weak or nonexistent infrastructure between the old and new territories.
 The exceptional modesty and tolerance of this ruler was the main reason he was called "the weak", and also the reason he was canonized 211 years after his death.

 Stefan Uroš V was canonized by the Serbian Orthodox Church.
 His body is kept in the Jazak monastery on Fruška Gora mountain.